Portrait of Suzanne Valadon (Toulouse-Lautrec)

 Portrait of Suzanne Valadon is an 1885 painting by Henri de Toulouse-Lautrec now held at the Museo Nacional de Bellas Artes in Buenos Aires.
 Toulouse-Lautrec and the artist and model Suzanne Valadon were friends in Montmartre in Paris.
+Henri de Toulouse was a highly renowned artist at the time, as was Suzanne Valadon.
+Lautrec made many portraits of Valadon and supported her journey through the art industry.
+They were seen as lovers by the town of Montmartre until their relations ended in 1888.